 - Class teachers have the responsibility for the achievement and progress of all children in their class.
 Class teachers are available in the playground after school or may be contacted via their school email addresses. - Mrs Maria O'Brien is the Special Educational Needs Coordinator.
 Her role is to monitor and coordinate provision, provide advice and liaise with parents and outside agencies.
 She may be contacted in the first instance via email (maria @acorneducationtrust.com) or through the school office.
-Mrs O'Brien does not work full time within the school. - Mrs Huxham is the headteacher of West Ashton School. - Mrs Webster is the governor with responsibility for SEND. - We have a small team of teaching assistants who are trained to deliver a range of interventions and support programmes and who also support within classes.
+Mrs O'Brien does not work full time within the school. - Mrs Deborah Huxham is the head teacher of West Ashton Primary School - Accountability for the implementation of the Trust SEN Policy lies with the Head of SEND and Acorn Standards and Improvement Committee of Directors. - ➤ We have a small team of teaching assistants who are trained to deliver a range of interventions and support programmes and who also support within classes.